gameofdimension/java-bert-predict/README.md

 # java-bert-predict
-turning bert pretrain checkpoint into saved model for a feature extracting demo in java
+turn bert pretrain checkpoint into saved model for a feature extracting demo in java

 # usage